topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/Linux SDK Getting Started.md

 You can download the D3-G SDK through Android Repo.
 To install Repo, refer to the following website: https://source.android.com/source/downloading.html.
 If Repo is already installed, you can use it without re-installing.
-Before installing Repo, ensure that Python version (3.6 or higher) installed.
+Before installing Repo, ensure that Python version 3.6 or higher is installed.

 Use the following command to install Repo.
 ```